andr3wV/CoreMLEmotionDetect/README.md

 This repo contains a real-time facial emotion detection iOS application developed as a personal project.
 The app utilizes CoreML with SwiftUI to provide an intuitive and interactive user experience.

 This project builds a convolutional neural network (CNN) model to classify facial expressions from pixel images of faces.
-A Notebook is provided to train a facial expression recognition model using transfer learning with VGGFace on the FER2013 dataset.
-The model is trained and evaluated on the [ICML 2013 Face Expression Recognition Challenge](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge) dataset.
+A Notebook is provided to train a facial expression recognition model using transfer learning with VGGFace on the [FER2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013).

 ![Demo](images/demo.gif)